Skip to content

 Tip:

-You can create projects with or without BIM.
+You can create projects with or without BIM or 2D drawings.
 Darwin supports both workflows equally.

-Once saved, Darwin will display the Project Summary, which includes:
+Once generated or saved, Darwin will display the Project Summary, which includes:

 • total estimations